 Potential donors are advised to note the following Conditions for Acceptance when considering donating material to the archive:

 - The Society will only accept material from third parties as a gift; material will not normally be purchased or accepted on loan.
-All material must come from a bone fide source and should have a demonstrable provenance.
+All material must have a demonstrable provenance.

 - Material will be accepted only if the Society is, or thereby becomes, the legal owner of the items and (where possible) any associated copyright via a signed transfer of copyright form.

 - In the interests of providing mathematicians and historians with suitable access to other categories of material, the Society retains the right to choose how and where donated material is stored or displayed, in accordance with its charitable objectives.

 - There is a strong presumption against the disposal of material that has been accepted into the archives.
 However, the Society retains the right to dispose of material within the collection as it sees fit, in accordance with its charitable objectives and the interests of mathematics.
 In such cases first refusal would be given to the original donor or to an organisation that is able to provide or arrange for more suitable care and access.